Bear's Son Tale

 "Bear's Son Tale" (das Märchen vom Bärensohn, Bärensohnmärchen) refers to an analogous group of narratives that, according to Friedrich Panzer (German studies)|Friedrich Panzer's 1910 thesis, represent the fairy tale material reworked to create the Anglo-Saxon poem Beowulf's first part, the Grendel-kin Story.
 Panzer collected over 200 analogue tales mostly from Eurasia.
-Others have added more examples from worldwide.

 The Bear's Son motif (B635.1) is exhibited only generally, not reliably.
 Exceptions include versions of "Jean de l'Ours", and the Grimms' fairy tale "Strong Hans" or "Strong Hans|Der Starke Hans".
 Beowulf does not explicitly reveal a bear origin for its hero, but his name and great strength connect him to the animal closely.

-Most of the tales are formally catalogued as either Aarne-Thompson folktale type 301, "The Three Stolen Princesses" or AT type 650A, "Strong John" or "Starker Hans".
+Most of the tales are formally catalogued as either Aarne-Thompson-Uther folktale type 301, "The Three Stolen Princesses" or ATU type 650A, "Strong John" or "Starker Hans".
 Their plotlines are similar, with some differences; in the latter, the hero is subjected to tests by ordeal.

 "Bear's Son Tale" has thus become only an informal term for tale type classification in folkloristics, but scholars in Beowulf criticism continue to assert the usefulness of the term in their studies.

 Core characteristics

-Beowulf studies comparing it to the Bear's Son Tale see these common core characteristics: a hero is raised by or descended from a bear, with bear-like strength.
+Studies comparing the poem Beowulf to the Bear's Son Tale see these common core characteristics: a hero is raised by or descended from a bear, with bear-like strength.
 He and companions must guard a dwelling against a monster (which Panzer calls "Der Dämon im Waldhaus").
 The companions are defeated, but the hero wounds the creature, sending him to flight.
 In pursuit, the hero descends into a netherworld or underground domain.
 The hero often has a second round of adversaries.

 Other common elements are a captive princess, betrayal by a close friend or ally of the hero, and magical weapons.
-Some of these elements are paralleled in the Grendel Story of Beowulf, others are not.
+Some of these elements are paralleled in the Grendel story in Beowulf, others are not.